selwynpolit/d9book/book/forms.md

     batch_set($batch);
 ```

->Note.
-The example above shows a batch function.
+>Note, the example above shows a batch function.
 You can read more in the [Batch and Queue chapter](bq)

 ## Modify a button on a form with hook_form_alter